BlocProtocol/BLOC-wiki/docs/guides/wallets/Using-zedwallet.md

  5	view_wallet              Import a view only wallet 6	exit                     Exit the program

-What would you like to do?: seed_restore
+What would you like to do?: 3
+Enter your mnemonic phrase (25 words): jazz border dude orphans worry absorb slackens public drinks bovine evenings hurried roped jaws drinks snug directed pirate behind zero null cuisine agreed alchemy directed
-Enter your private spend key: 41c834f7c26e12373e5c39a9c9b1f8beb665324ad0d098cabda1234567b5d30f Enter your private view key: df51e85dfa4fe48d0123475ec966124b1234c98abda6789060fe6d69b503490b What would you like to call your new wallet?: trtl2 Give your new wallet a password: ***********
+What would you like to call your new wallet?: JENNY Give your new wallet a password: ****
-Confirm your new password: ***********
+Confirm your new password: ****
 What height would you like to begin scanning your wallet from?

 This can greatly speed up the initial wallet scanning process.

 If you do not know the exact height, err on the side of caution so transactions do not get missed.

-Hit enter for the sub-optimal default of zero: 748000
+Hit enter for the sub-optimal default of zero: 101000

-Making initial contact with TurtleCoind.
+Making initial contact with BLOCd.
 Please wait, this sometimes can take a long time...

-Your wallet TRTLuxqfDys1pfQ1omkHMVViY4sFh6My5Ff3HBY8XPp3cJBkEfD7romVyzKug3mb9NNR4A8kEjZxZ9CHUgWckBSpPfbxnWAQUGL has been successfully imported!
+Your wallet abLoc8oL14r8DUdzXBPwN8LPMSBJfS3BaFG96gQPhFWRNBw2g6AHpFoJyuYP7h83cPEcLYxKAgMs9L27S3tBNEHaMkR6JhDsLt5 has been successfully imported!

-Your TurtleCoind isn't fully synced yet!
-Until you are fully synced, you won't be able to send transactions, and your balance may be missing or incorrect!

 Scanning through the blockchain to find transactions that belong to you.
 Please wait, this will take some time.

+1 of 101852
+1 of 101852
+100882 of 101852
+101179 of 101852
+101575 of 101852

+New transaction found!

+Incoming transfer:
+Hash: c4e2d9b972a2e70a209428fe5e6b367b632a3407f0d1486949ed8da75642cf10
+Block height: 101833
+Timestamp: 2018-10-25 14:29
+Amount: 1.0000 BLOC

 Finished scanning blockchain!

- 1	advanced                 List available advanced commands 2	address                  Display your payment address 3	balance                  Display how much TRTL you have 4	backup                   Backup your private keys and/or seed 5	exit                     Exit and save your wallet 6	help                     List this help message
+ 1	advanced                 List available advanced commands 2	address                  Display your payment address 3	balance                  Display how much BLOC you have 4	backup                   Backup your private keys and/or seed 5	exit                     Exit and save your wallet 6	help                     List this help message
- 7	transfer                 Send TRTL to someone
+ 7	transfer                 Send BLOC to someone

-[TRTL trtl2]:
+[BLOC JENNY]:

 ```

 ### Other Commands

-To see a list of additional commands not already covered; at the menu type `advanced` and press `enter`:
+To see a list of additional commands not already covered; at the menu type `advanced` or `1` and press `enter`:

 ```
- 1	advanced                 List available advanced commands 2	address                  Display your payment address 3	balance                  Display how much TRTL you have 4	backup                   Backup your private keys and/or seed 5	exit                     Exit and save your wallet 6	help                     List this help message
+ 1	advanced                 List available advanced commands 2	address                  Display your payment address 3	balance                  Display how much BLOC you have 4	backup                   Backup your private keys and/or seed 5	exit                     Exit and save your wallet 6	help                     List this help message
- 7	transfer                 Send TRTL to someone
+ 7	transfer                 Send BLOC to someone

-[TRTL trtl]: advanced
+[BLOC JENNY]: advanced

- 8	ab_add                   Add a person to your address book 9	ab_delete                Delete a person in your address book 10	ab_list                  List everyone in your address book 11	ab_send                  Send TRTL to someone in your address book 12	change_password          Change your wallet password 13	make_integrated_address  Make a combined address + payment ID 14	incoming_transfers       Show incoming transfers
+ 8	ab_add                   Add a person to your address book 9	ab_delete                Delete a person in your address book 10	ab_list                  List everyone in your address book 11	ab_send                  Send BLOC to someone in your address book 12	change_password          Change your wallet password 13	make_integrated_address  Make a combined address + payment ID 14	incoming_transfers       Show incoming transfers